 The ADA defines a service animal as any guide dog, signal dog, or other animal trained to provide assistance to an individual with a disability.
-Service animals matching these criteria are allowed in the museum galleries, unless otherwise noted.
+Service animals matching these criteria are allowed in the museum galleries.
 Pets or companions are not allowed in the museum.

 During your visit, you will find museum staff throughout the building identified clearly with GUIDE printed on their shirts.
 Guides are happy to answer any questions you may have—whether it’s about the art on view, where the nearest restroom is, or where to find a place to sit.